 High-performing companies systematically assess their organizational capabilities to allow executives to take meaningful actions to improve results.
 They regularly identify their own strengths and weaknesses and map them on to their short- and long-term goals.
 This review process identifies gaps that are the foundational opportunities for transformation and improvement.

 Commercial transformations are large, multi-year, fundamental shifts that organizations undertake to create additional shareholder value.
-To drive organizational change this dramatic often involves the creation of an office of transformation reporting directly to the CEO.
+To drive organizational change, commercial transformation often involves the creation of an office of transformation reporting directly to the CEO.
 This provides the momentum to drive change to completion.

 Is your pricing and selling optimized for profitability?